taazarel/Voheim/story/pcNotesH.md

 Ooh, treasure map.
 And BARRELS
 Everyone has watched how to train your dragon.
 It is my orb, and i want it NOW.
+Ouli gets his wewawd and leawns about mokov.
+Ækuf and Usaqin Grow a bit closer.
+Crimson Scar shows up on the skyrates ship in order to thank them.
+We ended there.

+### Session 15
+The starting date was the 28th of Quzchat.